sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 The first task was to extract from the archives all HTML files related to product listings, ignoring configuration files, image files, etc. In total, the dataset contained approximately 20GB of raw HTML, with over 500,000 product listings.

-I navigated individual pages using Beautiful Soup, a standard Python package for processing HTML, searching for listings of drug products.
-I extracted key information about individual drug listings (e.g., product, country of origin, vendor, price, etc.).
+Individual pages were navigated using Beautiful Soup, a standard Python package for processing HTML.
+I searched for key information about individual drug listings (e.g., product, country of origin, vendor, price, etc.).

 For example, vendor ID was extracted using code similar to below: